yusale9/student-showcase/student-work/2023/Deborah-Sorrels/api-final-project/POST_order.md

 server | string | Name of waiter/waitress.
 server_id | uuid | The unique identifer of the waiter/waitress.
 cook | string | Name of the cook.
-cook_id | The unique identifer of the cook preparing the meal. priceBase | interger | The base price of the meal.
+cook_id | uuid | The unique identifer of the cook preparing the meal. priceBase | interger | The base price of the meal.
 salesTax | interger | Additional taxes added to the bill.
 priceTotal | interger | Total price of the meal.